Art Department (ART)

 Methods in Art Education: Elementary to Early Adolescent Learners

-This course is offered to Art Education Majors who plan to teach Visual Art and Design in the elementary and middle school art classrooms.
+This course is offered to art education majors who plan to teach visual art and design in the elementary and middle school art classrooms.
 Practical and philosophical aspects of teaching art will be emphasized.
-Current practices and theories of Art Education will be regarded.
-Students will be able to demonstrate the Wisconsin Visual Art and Design Model Academic Standards in the development of their unit and lesson plans, curriculum, and
+Current practices and theories of art education will be regarded.
+Students will be able to demonstrate the Wisconsin Visual Art and Design Model Academic Standards in the development of their unit and lesson plans, curriculum, and assessment.
+Prerequisite: concurrent enrollment in EDS 351; admission to teacher education; declared art education major.
+Offered Spring.

 ART 403/503 Cr.3